contentcowboys/Pong/README.md

 Pong uses Twig as its template parses, it's documentation can be found here:
 [http://twig.sensiolabs.org/documentation](http://twig.sensiolabs.org/documentation)

 To show an page you can use our rendering engine.
-It is called by using the '$app->render()' method.
+It is called by using the `$app->render()` method.

 This method accepts two parameters the first one is what view you want to use, this can ba a native html or twig. you dont have to add the extension (.html)